Email the Arkansas Fire Protection Services Board

 - ACT 1459 combined three existing boards together, the Arkansas Fire Advisory Board, the Arkansas

-The board consists of 15 voting members, plus an ex-officio member.
-With 3 year terms.
+The board consists of 15 voting members, plus three ex-officio members, serving 3 year terms.

-- Two members are fire chiefs from the Arkansas Association of Fire Chiefs.
+- Four members are fire chiefs from the Arkansas Association of Fire Chiefs.

-- Four members are from Rural and Volunteer Firefighters Association.
+- Two members are from Rural and Volunteer Firefighters Association.

 - Four members are from Arkansas State Firefighters Association.

-- Two members are from Arkansas Professional Firefighters Association.
+- Four members are from Arkansas Professional Firefighters Association.

-- The Director of the Arkansas Department of Emergency Management.
+- The Director of the Arkansas Department of Emergency Management(ex-officio)

-- The Director of the Arkansas Fire Training Academy.
+- The Director of the Arkansas Fire Training Academy(ex-officio)

 The Arkansas Fire Protection Services Board duties include: